bkesterbyld/maroon-potato/src/pages/faq.md

           While we obviously are big believers in the convenience and power of this approach, we do plan to support sandboxed execution of JS and other scripts/languages as we grow.
+      - title: How do I avoid lock-in?
+        content: >-
+          We run at many of the cloud providers and locations that you may already have infrastructure at.
+You can extract data from Above into your database of choice via the API.

+          Within Above, you'll know where your data is stored in terms of cloud provider and location—so in many cases there are no bandwidth egress charges from your provider.

+          We anticipate adding robust data migration services via vendor partners as we grow.
       - title: What are parallel and in-memory processing?
         content: >-
           Parallel and in-memory processing are two techniques to handle high